LoRaMesher/LoRaMesher/README.md

 The LoRaMesher library implements a distance-vector routing protocol for communicating messages among LoRa nodes.
 For the interaction with the LoRa radio chip, we leverage RadioLib, a versatile communication library which supports different LoRa series modules.

 ### Compatibility
-At this moment, LoRaMesher has been testes with the following modules:
+At this moment, LoRaMesher has been tested within the following modules:
 - SX1276
 - SX1262